ledg555/ledg555/README.md

 👦 I'm Luis, student of Software Engineering and frontend trainee, and also a highschool Physics teacher.<br>
 👩‍💻 Currently, I'm working very hard learning core concepts and tecnologies to get my first job as a frontend web developer 😁

-### 🟢 Tools that I feel already comfortably familiar with:
+### 🟢 Tools that I feel already comfortable to use:
 * HTML & Markdown
 * CSS
 * JavaScript